techidaily/site-win11/source/_posts/windows-11-eliminate-auto-change-backgrounds.md

 ## 5\.
 Lock the Background Settings

  Sometimes, it’s not that Windows is changing the background so much as someone else is doing it when they use your computer.
-You can tell them to stop if you know who it is, but if many people use the PC, you can simply[disable your Windows background settings](https://www.makeuseof.com/stop-others-change-windows-desktop-background/) .
+You can tell them to stop if you know who it is, but if many people use the PC, you can simply [disable your Windows background settings](https://www.makeuseof.com/stop-others-change-windows-desktop-background/) .
 This will prevent others from changing them.

 ## 6\.
 Uninstall the Most Recent Windows Update

  While keeping your computer updated is a good idea, if the background switching problem is too much of a nuisance, uninstalling a recent update can help get rid of the issue.
-If this is what you want to do, read our guide on the[ways you can uninstall updates on Windows](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) .
+If this is what you want to do, read our guide on the [ways you can uninstall updates on Windows](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) .

 ## Now Your Background Should Stop Changing by Itself